Colsai/DATA-690-WANG/hw8/project_proposal_1.md

 Especially with the growing budgetary difficulties incurred by the 2019-2020 Coronavirus pandemic, where states are projecting significant declines in state revenues, it is important to think about to what effect this might have on schools.

-Maryland alone, for example, is projecting an 11-14% budgetary decline in FY 2021 (2) , and with the increased difficulties of maintaining fair and equitable education through a virtual model, it is especially important to think about the potential negatives that students may face in terms of performance based on revenue.
+Maryland alone, for example, is projecting an 11-14% budgetary decline in FY 2021 (2), and with the increased difficulties of maintaining fair and equitable education through a virtual model, it is especially important to think about the potential negatives that students may face in terms of performance based on n/s/l revenue and budgetary shortfalls.

-What is compelling about the obvious question of the educational lag in performance is that the United States spends a great deal on education.
-From the NCES report in 2016, "The United States spent $13,600 per FTE student at the elementary/secondary level, which was 39 percent higher than the average of OECD countries3 reporting data ($9,800)" (3)
+If there is ever a time to think about "Does more money mean better education?" it is now.
+What is compelling about the obvious question of the educational lag in performance is that the United States already spends a great deal on education.
+From the NCES report in 2016, "The United States spent $13,600 per FTE student at the elementary/secondary level, which was 39 percent higher than the average of OECD countries3 reporting data ($9,800)" (3) At the same time, there is a major contrast in the success of students, as outlined by math PISA scores outlined earlier.

 In this project, I will look at student achievement and potential issues within states, looking to identify high and low-performing states, and issues/successes over time in regards to performance data, funding data, enrollment data, and see what different changes might correlate to higher math/reading scores.